• Skip to main content

 This simple summer cooler does refresh the body beyond the palate, working bigger wonders from within!

 Already refreshing on its own, watermelon is joined by a few basil leaves, known for its cooling effect, making this drink a much more refreshing treat.
+This is one of many unusual ways that you can use basil.
 A few sprigs of fresh mint would be perfect in the absence of basil, or simply used altogether in combination.

 If the addition of lime soda may put some of you off due to its high sucrose content, plain seltzer water would be a nice alternative.
 You may need to add some sort of healthy sweetener though, such as agave syrup or liquid stevia to compensate for that lost sweetness.